totem-tech/documentation/crowdsale-docs/crowdsale.md

 Totem Transactions will mostly be viewed as an investment opportunity by the majority of the Crowdsale participants.
 However it is our intention that these participants will have a greater responsibility in the Mainnet: _to maintain liquidity in order for the network users to be able to use it_.

 > In Mainnet users of Totem Live need to have XTX to pay for transactions.
-They will acquire XTX from the participants in the crowdsale who are custodians of the success of the future network.
+They will acquire XTX from the participants in the Crowdsale who are custodians of the success of the future network.

-The quantity of XTX released on mainnet is dependent on the success of the crowdsale, in distributing the expected quantities of XTX to these investors.
-The mid-term view is that 50% of XTX will be distributed to the crowdsale participants and the remainder to the network treasury.
+The quantity of XTX released on mainnet is dependent on the success of the Crowdsale, in distributing the expected quantities of XTX to these investors.
+The mid-term view is that 50% of XTX will be distributed to the Crowdsale participants and the remainder to the network treasury.

 The network treasury will be the liquidity provider of last resort and on-chain governance will determine by votes, how those funds are released.